-- 1 Draft Code of Meeting Practice Policy - 2 Model Code of Meeting Practice 2021
+1 Draft Code of Meeting Practice - 2022

 BACKGROUND

 Council must adopt a code of meeting practice that incorporates the mandatory provisions of the Model Meeting Code within 12 months of the local government elections.
 Council's adopted meeting code must not contain provisions that are inconsistent with the mandatory provisions.
 Council's adopted meeting code may also incorporate the non-mandatory provisions of the Model Meeting Code and any other supplementary provisions adopted by the council.